 For downloadable maps and guides, check out our ‘Walking Guide’.

-4. Enjoy seasonal food and live entertainment at a local pub
+4. Enjoy seasonal food at a local pub

 You can experience something a bit different at a Suffolk Coast pub this winter...

 Offering a range of foodie events this winter, head to The Westleton Crown and enjoy a 3-course meal accompanied by beers from local breweries Adnams, Woodforde's and St Peter's Brewery, or book a table at the wine and food pairing evening to sample a selection of wines alongside your meal or you can join Head Chef, James Finch at one of the Game Specials, with a menu boasting a selection of mouth-watering dishes, all created using local game and produce or for freshly caught fish and seafood, book a table at one of the fish night's at The Ship at Dunwich.

 For pubs, restaurants and places to eat on The Suffolk Coast, head to our 'Food & Drink' guide.

 The Suffolk Coast is a dog-friendly destination year-round, but during the summer months, there are restrictions on some of the beaches.
 Not the case in winter!
 Your 4-legged friend can enjoy a paddle in the North Sea, a roll around in the sand and a game of fetch right along the coast.
 Not forgetting spots such as Rendlesham Forest, Beccles Common, Halesworth Millenium Green and the riverside walk in Woodbridge, should you prefer to stay away from those bracing sea winds!

 There's plenty of ‘dog friendly’ accommodation available too, so your dog can join you for a quiet drink in front of a roaring fire at the end of the day.